tweedegolf/file-bundle/README.md

     |                              |
     +------------------------------+

-The browser react component contains all state en propagates this state to the subcomponents.
+The browser react component contains all state en propagates this state to the sub-components.
 The file and directory information is stored in the cache module - which will query the php backend when new folders are opened.

 The selected files component is used when this plugin is used in a form; in that case the files can be selected (filepicker mode).
 When the browser operates as a separate file manager, clicking on a file means selecting it in order to, for example, put it on the clipboard.